nkschaefer/cellbouncer/README.md

 <img src="img/logo.png", width=350, alt="CellBouncer" />
 </p>

-Tools for demultiplexing and keeping the riffraff out of pooled single cell sequencing data sets.
+Tools for checking cell identities and keeping the riffraff out of pooled single cell sequencing data sets.

 |I want to...|I have...|Tool to use|
 |------------|---------|-----------|